ahbarnett/perifmms/README.md

 Alex Barnett   1/26/17

-Periodized evaluations of Green's function kernels using a black-box fast multipole method (FMM) combined with low-rank periodizing method for essentially arbitrary unit cell geometries.
+Periodized evaluations of Green's function kernels using a black-box fast multipole method combined with low-rank periodizing scheme for general skew unit cell geometries.

+Currently just doubly-periodic Laplace in 2D.

+Simplifying assumptions for now:
+  * no self-evals just extra targs.
+  * source strengths are compatible w/ periodizing.
+  * all sources and targs lie in the unit cell.
+  * unit cell is centered on origin.
+Be warned that the assumptions applying to input data are not yet tested.

 ### Dependencies